your source for everything junior high

 Take every opportunity to focus on the positives instead of the negatives.

-6 comments on “Junior High Parents vs. My Mother-In-Law
+8 Replies to “Junior High Parents vs. My Mother-In-Law”

 Some of those Mother-in-Law negatives for your own kid are things I am guilty of doing in my Middle School environment.
 Lots of candy, rock out a retreat weekend and then hand the kids back to them, tell parents a better way to do things… Maybe we can learn from this perpetive and gear our parent relationships to the positives.